Razumain/one-signature-certs/draft-santesson-one-signature-certs.md

 - For other formats, the data structure input directly to the signature algorithm.

 This bindingType MUST NOT be used when the data to be signed includes either the signer certificate itself or a hash of the signer certificate.
 This includes JWS and COSE signed documents that can include signer certificates in the protected header.
 JWS signatures {{RFC7515}} MUST use the "jws" bindingType and COSE signatures {{RFC8152}} MUST use the "cose" binding type.

-This document defines a set of bindingType identifiers.
-Additional bindingType identifiers MAY be defined by future specifications.

 ### CAdES Binding